dmckinnon/stitch/README.md

 All of this is explained with nice diagrams in the AI Shack link above.

 ### Tunable parameters
-technically, ILLUMINANCE_BOUND and NN_RATIO, each in Features.h, are tunable parameters, but Lowe (the inventor of SIFT) tuned these parameters already and found the values they have to be experimentally pretty good.
+Technically, ILLUMINANCE_BOUND and NN_RATIO, both in Features.h, are tunable parameters, but Lowe (the inventor of SIFT) tuned these parameters already and found the values they have to be experimentally pretty good.
 Still, feel free to change them.

 ### Other notes
 - Strictly speaking, SIFT features are captured at multiple scales, and thus the descriptors are created at different scales too, but I was just simplifying things and got features at only one scale.